spluta/MMMAudio/README.md

    -- UGen
 ```

+At the current time, the struct that represents the Graph has to conform to 3 rules:

+1) It has to have a next() function with no arguments other than self.

-At the current time, the struct that represents the Graph has to have the same name as the file that it is in, so the struct/Graph FeedbackDelays has to be in the file FeedbackDelays.mojo.
-This file needs to be in a Mojo package, but otherwise can be anywhere.
-You tell the compiler where this file is when you declare the MMMAudio python class, as such:
+2) It has to have the same name as the file that it is in, so the struct/Graph FeedbackDelays has to be in the file FeedbackDelays.mojo.

+3) It has to be in a Mojo package that is in the MMMAudio directory.
+This means it is in a folder that contains an __init__.mojo file.
+That file can be empty, but it has to be there.

+When we create a MMMAudio instance, we need to specify the graph we are compiling and the package (folder) where it resides:

-mmm_audio = MMMAudio(128, num_input_channels=12, num_output_channels=2, in_device=in_device, out_device=out_device, graph_name="Record", package_name="examples")
+mmm_audio = MMMAudio(blocksize=128, num_input_channels=12, num_output_channels=2, in_device=in_device, out_device=out_device, graph_name="Record", package_name="examples")

 This means that we are running the "Record" graph from the Record.mojo file in the examples folder.

-There is a user_files directory/Mojo package where users can make their own graphs.
-You can also make your own directory for this.
-Just make sure the __init__.mojo file is in the directory (it can be empty), otherwise Mojo will not be able to find the files.
+If there are any questions about this, look at the examples folder, which contains an empty __init__.mojo file and all of the examples conform to this pattern.

+See `User Directories` below on how to make your own mojo package.

 ## Running Examples